Rev. Michael B. Safford-Kennedy

 The 80’s brought forth three children (Rob, Laura, and Heather), loss of my father, baptism, job loss, education, and job found.
 I learned God is with me in all times and situations in life.

-The 90’s were a time of growth and pain, answering the call to seminary and ministry, moving from Nebraska to Wisconsin, many-many hours of study.
+The 90’s were a time of growth and pain, answering the call to seminary and ministry, moving from Nebraska to Wisconsin, and many, many hours of study.
 I learned I believe I am Superman, that I can do all things and do them all well.
 I learned I was wrong.
 I am not Superman.
 I am not God.

-The 2000’s a new millennium and divorce, seminary graduation, answering the call to Elkhart Lake, new marriage, and kids graduating from tech school and college.
-I learned to trust God in good times and in the most difficult times of person and church life.
+The 2000’s, a new a new millennium, brought divorce, seminary graduation, answering the call to Elkhart Lake, a new marriage, and kids graduating from tech school and college.
+I learned to trust God in good times and in the most difficult times (personal and in the church).